 If you have an innovative business idea or venture, you can apply for a Start-Up Visa.
 Your venture must be supported by a designated organization.

 If you intend to be self-employed in Alberta you can apply for the Self-Employed Persons Program.
 You must have relevant experience in cultural activities or athletics.

 Family Sponsorship Program

-The Family Sponsorship Program enables Canadian citizens or permanent residents to sponsor relatives to become permanent residents able to live, work and study in Alberta.
-The Family Sponsorship Program is run by the Government of Canada.
+The Family Sponsorship Program enables Canadian citizens or permanent residents to sponsor relatives to become permanent residents with the ability to live, work and study in Alberta.

 The Refugee and Humanitarian Resettlement Program is for people in need of protection who are outside of Canada and their home country.
 It also provides opportunities for people to sponsor refugees.

 Refugees must have left their home country or country where they usually live.
 They must be unable to return home because of a fear of persecution, or are seriously affected by civil war or armed conflict.

 A refugee is different from an immigrant.
 An immigrant is a person who chooses to settle permanently in another country.
 Refugees are forced to flee.